Generalised central limit theorems for growth rate distribution of complex systems: An application to business firm activities

-A theoretical limit distribution of growth rate, $p(\tilde{G};1.06,0.50)$ in Eq. (\ref{Eq:c9}), is plotted together with that for real data estimated for $N$ larger than $300$ in Fig. \ref{fig:f5}.
-The inserted figure shows the cumulative distribution of the normalized growth rate for positive $ \tilde{G}$ in log-log scale to confirm the functional form of the fat-tail.
-The growth rate distribution is asymmetric in this case and the whole functional form is well approximated by the theoretical curve of the stable distribution.
-This may be the first real-world example of application of an asymmetric stable distribution with a fractional value of characteristic exponent fitted in the whole range since the birth of mathematical theory in the 1930's.
-The exponent takes $\alpha_s=1.07$ [1.063,1.068] for the CDF of sales, $\alpha_g=1.06$ [1.055,1.065] for the CDF of the growth rate, $\alpha_w=0.0053=1-1/1.06$ [1-1/1.056,1-1/1.069] for the power law of the width of growth rates, where $[.,.]$ is the 95 \% confidence interval and the domains of the power laws are assumed as $s \geq 4.22 \cdot 10^{10}$ (yen) for sales, $g \geq 1.11$ for the growth rate, and $employees \geq 10$ for the width.
-Here, to estimate the exponents, we employed a robust linear regression after taking the logarithmic transformation for power law regions \cite{MaronnaMartinYohai200605}.
-The reason why we apply this method is to reduce the effect of outliers, that cannot be clearly distinguished from the data.
-However, it must be noted that this estimation depends on the choice of the domain of the power law, such that, for example, $\alpha_s=1.09$ [1.086,1.089] for $s>1.01 \cdot 10^{11} (yen)$, $\alpha_g=1.07$ [1.066,1.078] for $g>1.31$, and $\alpha_w=1-1/1.06$ $[1-1/1.037,1-1/1.079]$ for $employee \geq 100$.
+A theoretical limit distribution of the growth rate, $p(\tilde{G};1.06,0.50)$ in Eq. (\ref{Eq:c9}), is plotted together with that for real data estimated for $N> 300$ in Fig. \ref{fig:f5}.
+The inset figure shows the cumulative distribution of the normalised growth rate for positive $ \tilde{G}$ on a log--log scale to confirm the functional form of the fat tail.
+The growth rate distribution is asymmetric in this case and the entire functional form is well approximated by the theoretical curve of the stable distribution.
+This may be the first real-world example of application of an asymmetric stable distribution with a fractional characteristic exponent value fitted in the whole range since the birth of the mathematical theory in the 1930s.
+The exponent takes $\alpha_s=1.07$ [$1.063,1.068$] for the cumulative distribution function of sales, $\alpha_g=1.06$ [$1.055,1.065$] for the cumulative distribution function of the growth rate, and $\alpha_w=0.0053=1-1/1.06$ [$1-1/1.056,1-1/1.069$] for the power law of the width of growth rates, where $[.,.]$ is the 95\% confidence interval and the domains of the power laws are assumed as $s \geq 4.22 \times 10^{10}$ (yen) for sales, $g \geq 1.11$ for the growth rate, and $\text{employees} \geq 10$ for the width.
+Here, to estimate the exponents, we employed a robust linear regression after taking the logarithmic transformation for power-law regions \cite{MaronnaMartinYohai200605}.
+The reason why we apply this method is to reduce the effect of outliers, which cannot be clearly distinguished from the data.
+However, it must be noted that this estimation depends on the choice of the domain of the power law, such that, for example, $\alpha_s=1.09$ [$1.086,1.089$] for $s>1.01 \times10^{11}$ (yen), $\alpha_g=1.07$ [$1.066,1.078$] for $g>1.31$, and $\alpha_w=1-1/1.06$ $[1-1/1.037,1-1/1.079]$ for $\text{employees} \geq 100$.
 Because of the limitation of data accuracy as well as the ambiguity of the correspondence between real business firm activity and that of the simple mathematical model, we cannot form any definite conclusions.
-It may be fair to conclude that the conjecture that a business firmsf growth rate distribution is approximated by an asymmetric stable distribution does not contradict the data.
+It may be fair to conclude that the conjecture that a business firm's growth rate distribution is approximated by an asymmetric stable distribution does not contradict the data.